-(h) Request to Move an Agenda Item.

-Councilmembers may request that one item be moved to a different agenda if they will be absent from a particular meeting, and only in the case where there is no time sensitivity for the item and with no pressure being put on staff in making the request.
+Request to Move an Agenda Item.
+Councilmembers may request that one item be moved to a different agenda if they will be absent from a particular meeting, only when there is no time sensitivity for the item and no pressure being put on staff in making the request.
 The request to move an item may be made once in a fiscal year.
-If staff does not honor the request, the Councilmember may submit a brief written communication to be read into the official record or use teleconferencing to participate remotely.
-If the request is not honored, the Councilmember may make an additional request during that fiscal year.
+If the City Manager does not grant the request, the Councilmember may submit a brief written communication to be read into the official record or use teleconferencing to participate remotely.
+If the request is not granted, the Councilmember may make an additional request during that fiscal year.
+Councilmembers may request special topic meetings, workshops, or study sessions as needed.

-(i) Requests for Agenda Items from Members of the Public.
-If a member of the public requests that an item be put on the agenda during Public Comment time, the Council will not respond to this request immediately at the Council meeting, but may bring it up for consideration using the opportunity described above.
-(See item f (2) above)
+Requests for Agenda Items from Members of the Public.
+If a member of the public requests that an item be put on the agenda during Public Comment time, the Council will not respond to this request immediately at the Council meeting but may bring it up for consideration using the opportunity described above.